VCBART: Bayesian trees for varying coefficients: Additional figures

+\citet{Chipman2010} introduced BART in the context of the standard nonparametric regression problem: given $n$ observations from the model $y \sim \normaldist{f(\bx)}{\sigma^{2}},$ they estimated $f$ with a sum of $M$ piecewise constant step functions, which they represented as binary regression trees.
+Formally, they computed a posterior distribution over regression tree ensembles, which induces an approximate posterior distribution over regression function evaluations $f(\bx).$ Their regression tree prior, which we adopt and detail in Section~\ref{sec:regression_tree_prior}, introduces strong regularization and encourages trees to be ``weak learners'' in the sense that no one tree explains too much variation in the observed $y$'s.

-The basic BART model has been extended successfully to survival analysis \citep{Sparapani2016}, multiple imputation \citep{Xu2016}, log-linear models \citep{Murray2019}, semi-continuous responses \citep{Linero2019}, and causal inference \citep{Hill2011, Hahn2020}.
-BART has also been modified to recover smooth \citep{LineroYang2018, Starling2019} and monotonic \citep{Chipman2019, Starling2020} functions.
-In each of these settings, new BART-based methods often substantially outperform existing state-of-the-art procedures in terms of function recovery and prediction.
-Moreover, recent results in \citet{Rockova2019} and \citet{RockovaSaha2019} demonstrate BART's theoretical near-optimality under very mild assumptions.
-We refer the reader to \citet{Tan2019} for a more detailed review of BART and its many extensions.
+The basic BART model has been extended successfully to survival analysis \citep{Sparapani2016}, multiple imputation \citep{Xu2016}, log-linear models \citep{Murray2019}, semi-continuous responses \citep{Linero2020}, and causal inference \citep{Hill2011, Hahn2020}.
+With conceptually simple modifications, BART can also recover smooth \citep{LineroYang2018, Starling2019} and monotonic \citep{ Starling2020, Chipman2019} functions.
+In each setting, BART-based methods often substantially outperform existing procedures in terms of function recovery, prediction, and ease-of-use.
+Indeed, nearly every BART extension provides default hyperparameters that yield generally excellent performance ``off-the-shelf.''
+Further, recent results in \citet{RockovaSaha2019} and \citet{Rockova2019} demonstrate BART's theoretical near-optimality under very mild assumptions.
+See \citet{Tan2019} and \citet{Hill2020} for more detailed reviews of BART and its many extensions.